-A child has outgrown a booster seat when he or she reaches the upper weight or height limit as indicated in the instructions.
+A child has outgrown a booster seat when he or she reaches the upper weight or height limit, or when the top of the ears is above the back of the vehicle seat, headrest or high back booster.
 Your child may not yet be ready to move to the seat belt alone.
 A different booster seat may be needed.

 The key to using a seat belt safely is positioning.
 A lap and shoulder belt offers better protection than a lap belt alone.
 The shoulder belt should be in the centre of the shoulder and chest, and the lap belt should rest on the upper thighs.

 If the belt is not worn correctly, a child can suffer brain or spinal injury, or damage to vital internal organs in a crash.

 A child should use a booster seat until the vehicle seat belt fits correctly.

 Provincial and Territorial legislation differs.
 Check your regulations as to what the law is for anyone transporting children.

 It is not safe for a child to use the seat belt alone until all six (6) of the points below are met.
 A “No” answer to any of these questions below means your child needs to use a booster seat to travel safely in your vehicle.

 Until 9 or 12 years-of-age, a child’s hips are underdeveloped, making it difficult to maintain correct lap belt positioning over the upper thighs.

 To fit most shoulder belts, both safely and comfortably, a child should be at least 1.45 cm (4 ft.
 9 in.) tall or have a sitting height of 74 cm (29 in.).